- Published on

 Building Data Pipelines

 Data engineers create data pipelines, which are automated processes responsible for moving, transforming, and integrating data from source systems to analytical and machine learning platforms.
 These pipelines are essential for efficient data processing and analytics.
+Tools like Apache Airflow are essential for orchestrating these data pipelines.

 Optimizing Data Systems